- Best Eilat Dive Sites

-We reccomend a service like Booking.com in order to find the perfect place for you.
+We recommend a service like Booking.com in order to find the perfect place for you.

-We know this may not be realistic for everyone, which is why we also reccomend an AirBnb or Hostel.
+We know this may not be realistic for everyone, which is why we also recommend an Airbnb or Hostel.

-AirBnb’s have a pretty large price range but can be extremely affordable for solo travellers or groups.
+Airbnbs have a pretty large price range, but can be extremely affordable for solo travelers or groups.
 What’s great about them is that they have a very homey feel and help give you a feel of what it’s like to live in a city.